 The HLA celebrated one year in the new courthouse by holding a reception following its Annual Meeting on June 21, 2000.
 Many distinct members of the community were invited to attend.
 The Honourable Ian Scott made a special appearance.

 Membership in the Hamilton Law Association has continued to rise.
 The membership of 60 in 1879 grew to 100 by 1909, 142 members by 1940, 227 members by 1960, 339 by 1968, and 550 members by 1979.
-Current membership (July 1, 2013) stands at 950.
+Current membership (December 31, 2015) stands at 991.
 The Anthony Pepe Memorial Law Library is one of the largest law libraries in Ontario and houses over 30,000 volumes.
 Members benefit from the many informative and educational Continuing Legal Education programs held throughout the year.
-The annual auction and dinner is held each March, and the Annual General Meeting is held in May.
+The annual dinner is held each March, and the Annual General Meeting is held in May.

 The Hamilton Law Association continues to strive to enable its members to become successful, respected and fulfilled in their profession.